 The portal covers news from different areas such as politics, business, sports, and show business.
-The news section is divided into news from Croatia, Zagreb, the region, European Union, and the world.
+The news section is divided into the news from Croatia, Zagreb, the region, European Union, and the world.

 Jutarnji list is the 2nd most read daily newspaper in Croatia.
-It was launched in 1998 and their headquarters is in Zagreb.
+It was launched in 1998 and its headquarters is in Zagreb.
 It is under the private ownership of Hanza Media d.o.o., a leading media company in Croatia and Southeast Europe.

-The portal’s news section is divided into news from Croatia, Zagreb, the world, and, occasionally, other currently active topics in Croatia.
+The portal’s news section is divided into the news from Croatia, Zagreb, the world, and, occasionally, other currently active topics in Croatia.

 While not a traditional news outlet per se, we would be remiss not to include them in this list.
 Narodne novine is the official gazette of the Republic of Croatia.
 It is published by Narodne novine d.d.

 Narodne novine publishes laws, regulations, appointments, and official decisions of the government and releases them in the public domain.
-Their primary distribution is through their newspaper, but they also post updates to their web site.
+Their primary distribution is through their newspaper, but they also post updates to their website.